 Some businesses prefer a hybrid business model for software development.
 This is a combination of on-premises and SaaS models which lets your customers have their application installed on-premises and take advantage of cloud services as well.
 The balance of the strategies is determined by customers according to their needs.

 The hybrid business model for software development is flexible (allows transfer data between cloud services and on-premises data centers); allows sending huge files and making seamless updates; allows storing sensitive data on-premise.

-There are two models of source code licensing: proprietary or open source software business model.
+There are two models of source code licensing: proprietary or open-source software business model.

 To protect software from copying, companies use proprietary software, as this software can’t be changed or reused by third-party users.

-Open source software business model is totally opposite — users get access to both software and source code.
+The open-source software business model is totally opposite — users get access to both software and source code.